Theeradha Vilaiyattu Pillai: Casting

 After Vishal was confirmed as the lead actor in the film, Thiru and Vishal were looking for three actresses to play the lead female roles.
 Several actresses including Bipasha Basu, Reemma Sen, Priyamani, Tamannaah Bhatia and Shriya Saran were approached or even confirmed, before ultimately opting out again.
 Finally, Bollywood actress Neetu Chandra, who starred in the horror film Yavarum Nalam opposite Madhavan and another Bollywood actress Tanushree Dutta, a former Miss India Universe, making her debut in the Tamil film industry, were confirmed for the roles.
-For the third female role, a newcomer Sarah-Jane Dias, a former Miss India World, was signed.
+For the lead female role, Sarah-Jane Dias, a former Miss India World, was signed.
 Additionally, reports claimed that the film would also have two lead actresses appearing in guest roles as well.
 In December 2009, Sneha was roped in to appear in one of the two cameo roles, whilst the other actress' identity was not revealed until the film's release.